Apply for a pavement licence

 What you need to know

-Pavement licences currently expire on the 30 September.
-You will need to make a new application to extend your licence to the 30 September 2023 .
+Pavement licences currently expire on 30 September.
+You will need to make a new application to extend your licence to 30 September 2024 .
 The new licence will have the same terms and you will have to pay the fee which is £100.
+Here is what you need to know:

 - you must be a food business to apply for a pavement licence.
 This can be selling food on or off your premises